 "The U.S. Food and Drug Administration today granted accelerated approval to Zykadia (ceritinib) for patients with a certain type of late-stage (metastatic) non-small cell lung cancer (NSCLC).

 Bone Marrow Suppression

 Bone marrow suppression (primarily neutropenia) is a dose-limiting toxicity of HYCAMTIN.
 Neutropenia is not cumulative over time.
-The following data on myelosuppression are based on an integrated safety database from 4 thoracic malignancy studies (N = 682) using HYCAMTIN capsules (topotecan capsules) at 2.3 mg/m²/day for 5 consecutive days.
-The median day for neutrophil, red blood cell, and platelet nadirs occurred on day 15.
+The following data on myelosuppression are based on an integrated safety database from 4 thoracic malignancy trials (N = 682) using HYCAMTIN capsules at 2.3 mg/m²/day for 5 consecutive days.
+The median day for neutrophil and platelet nadirs occurred on Day 15.

-Grade 4 neutropenia ( < 500 cells/mm³) occurred in 32% of patients with a median duration of 7 days and was most common during course 1 of treatment (20% of patients).
-Infection, sepsis, and febrile neutropenia occurred in 17%, 2%, and 4% of patients, respectively.
-Death due to sepsis occurred in 1% of patients.
+Grade 4 neutropenia ( < 500 cells/mm³ ) occurred in 32% of patients with a median duration of 7 days and was most common during Course 1 of treatment (20% of patients).
+Clinical sequelae of neutropenia included infection (17%), febrile neutropenia (4%), sepsis (2%), and septic death (1%).
 Pancytopenia has been reported.